On homology of Lie algebras over commutative rings: Koszul complexes

 \end{lemma} \begin{proof} Since we have isomorphisms of graded rings $SM\otimes SN \cong S(M\oplus N)$ and $ \Lambda M\otimes \Lambda N\cong \Lambda(M\oplus N)$ we obtain an isomorphism of graded rings $S(M\oplus N) \otimes \Lambda(M\oplus N)\cong (SM\otimes \Lambda M)\otimes (SN \otimes \Lambda N).$ Then we only need to check that this isomorphism is compatible with differentials.
 On the other hand for any $a\in A,b\in B$ the element $1\otimes (a,b)\in {\sf Kos}_\bullet(M\oplus N)$ corresponds to the element $(1\otimes a)\otimes 1 +1\otimes (1\otimes b)$ of ${\sf Kos}_\bullet(M)\otimes {\sf Kos}_\bullet(N).$ Then $\partial((1\otimes a)\otimes 1 +1\otimes (1\otimes b))=a\otimes 1+ 1\otimes b$ which corresponds to $(a,b)\otimes 1$ in ${\sf Kos}_\bullet(M\oplus N).$ Therefore the assertion follows from Lemma \ref{lemma_Kos(A)}. \end{proof}

 \begin{lemma} The functor from the category of modules to the category of complexes

-commutes with filtered colimits. \end{lemma} \begin{proof} It follows from the fact that the functors of symmetric powers, exterior powers and tensor product commute with filtered colimits and the differential is natural by $M$. \end{proof}
+commutes with filtered colimits. \end{lemma} \begin{proof} It follows from the fact that the functors of symmetric powers, exterior powers and tensor product commute with filtered colimits and the differential is natural in $M$. \end{proof}

 \begin{lemma} Assume that $M$ is a $\kk$-module, which is isomorphic to a finite direct sum of cyclic $\kk$-modules.
 Then the augmentation of ${\sf Kos}_\bullet(M)$ is a homotopy equivalence of complexes (The homotopy is not natural in $M$.) \end{lemma} \begin{proof} The proof is by induction on the number of summands.
 If $M\cong \kk/I$ is cyclic, then $\Lambda^nM=0$ for $n\geq 2,$ and $S^nM\cong \kk/I\cong S^nM\otimes M$ and $n\geq 1.$ Then $SM=\kk\oplus \left(\bigoplus_{n\geq 1} \kk/I\right)$ and $SM\otimes M= \bigoplus_{n\geq 1} \kk/I.$ It follows that $ SM\otimes M \to SM\to \kk$ is a split short exact sequence.